What is a house church?

 Why will LCA be doing both house churches and the Sunday worship service?

 Meeting together once a week is not an effective way to develop mature disciples of Christ.
 We believe two to four meet ups per week with your local church is healthy.
 We recognize that implementing house churches represents a paradigm shift for many.
-Continuing with the corporate worship gathering on Sundays while adding Thursday night house churches displays our commitment to grow in loving fellowship and Christlikeness.
-In addition to providing reassurance through the familiar, it’s our hope that house churches will be able to enhance more deeply what the Lord is doing in our midst, with the help of such aids as sermon study guides and greater opportunities to use our specific spiritual gifts to build one another up.
+Continuing with the corporate prayer and worship gathering on Sundays, while adding Thursday night house churches, displays our commitment to grow in loving fellowship and Christlikeness.
+In addition to providing reassurance through the familiar, it’s our hope that house churches will be able to enhance more deeply what the Lord is doing in our midst and provide greater opportunities to use our specific spiritual gifts to build one another up.